MMcClure11/rails-project-book-nook/notes.md

 # CSS
 - make it peerrrrty

+# Pagination
+x pagination gem

 # API
-- incorporate it so users don't have to manually create books?
+X incorporate it so users don't have to manually create books?

 # Book Model
 - separate auther and genre into their own models